skghprofile/Configuring-App-Locker/Chapters/Chapter3_EnablingAppLockerLogs.md

 ## Creating AppLocker Event Viewer Custom View

 Like in Chapter 1, AppLocker is buried deep within several submenus in the Group Policy Editor.
-This is also the case when it comes to Windows Event Viewer.
-A quick and easy way to access the AppLocker logs in Event Viewer is to create a custom view which I will demonstrate below.
+This is also the case with Windows Event Viewer.
+A quick and easy way to access the AppLocker logs in Event Viewer is to create a custom view, which I will demonstrate below.

-To start, click on the Windows Search box in the bottom left of the Windows PC and search for "event viewer" and click on the "Event Viewer" result with the notebook icon that should be the best result.
+To start, click on the Windows Search box in the bottom left of the Windows PC search for "event viewer", and click on the "Event Viewer" result with the notebook icon that should be the best result.

 ![Event Viewer Windows Search Box](/Images/AL-img17.png)